rwparrish/phase1-project-dogs/README.md

 - You can search for a specific breed by typing in the search input field.
 The list will dynamically update to show only the matching breeds.
 - Clicking on a breed will display a random image of a dog from that breed.
 - To return to the list of dog breeds, click the "Return to List" button.

-## Contributing

-This project is open to contributions.
-If you would like to contribute, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make the necessary changes and commit your code.
-4. Push your changes to your forked repository.
-5. Submit a pull request detailing your changes.

 ## Credits